craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 As you perform a weapon attack, you may attempt to amputate an exposed organ or part of a creature.
 Select a row of the [[#Targeting Table]].
 If your atta ack beats the target's AC + your selection's DC, the part is removed and the corresponding effect is applied.

 ### Sweep
 In replacement of a weapon attack, you may swing your weapon in a large arc.
-Choose a number of creatures in range up to your proficiency bonus, then make a weapon attack against each of them.
-Each creature takes 1/2 of the damage of the weapon's attack.
+Choose a number of creatures  up to your proficiency bonus that are in range of the attack.
+Then, make a weapon attack against each of them.
+For any hits made this way, the damage dealt is halved.

 ### Cross-Lock Grab